 A minimum of 16 teams is expected, which will require about 30 judges, so please consider getting involved.

 Duration: You will need to turn up by 9:00am and the announcement of prizes will be about 3:30pm.

 Morning tea, lunch and afternoon tea will be provided.

 Would you also like to be a Mentor?

-There is also the opportunity to work closely with one of the teams as a Mentor.
-This commitment will receive compensation for the time involved.
+There is also the opportunity to work closely with one or more of the teams as a Mentor.
+This commitment will receive compensation for the time involved at $50 per hour.

 The expectation is that the Mentor would have two one hour meetings with the team, either online or in person.
 These will be organised with and supervised by the team’s teacher.
 The first meeting could be early in the process as the team is beginning to start collecting data, while the other would be near the end when the team is finalising the analysis of their data and preparing their presentation.
 There may be scope at other times for email discussions through the teacher.

 If your secondary school enters a team, you may wish to be a mentor for them, in which case please enter your school’s name in the form below.

 If you would like to be involved, please complete the details below or email them to Vicphysics.